TEXT-S&P summary: PT Telekomunikasi Selular

-We expect Telkomsel’s operating performance to remain stable with easing of competition and growth in data services.
-Also, the performance is stronger than our earlier expectations.
-Revenue increased 10.6% for the nine months ended Sept.
-30, 2012, because of a 15.3% growth in non-voice revenue driven by data services.
-At the same time, margins remained stable at 57% because lower marketing expenses offset the higher operating expenses stemming from an increase in the data access fee for Blackberry services.
-We expect Telkomsel’s margins to remain stronger than its regional peers’.

-Telkomsel’s “modest” financial risk profile reflects its conservative financial policy, with a ratio of debt to capital of 9.6% as of Sept.
-30, 2012.
-In addition, the company has strong cash flow protection measures.
-Its ratio of funds from operations (FFO) to debt has been more than 150% for over the past five years.
-Telkomsel continues to register large and stable positive free operating cash flow (FOCF).
-We expect the company to distribute most of its FOCF as dividends.
+Telkomsel’s business risk profile is “satisfactory”.
+The company has competitive advantages over its local peers because of: (1) its large network, covering more than 95% of Indonesia’s population; (2) its service quality and brand reputation; and (3) its strong balance sheet, which enables it to expand using internal funds.
+Telkomsel’s market share has averaged about 40% for the past three years.
+The company’s subscriber base increased 10.6% year on year to 109.9 million in the quarter ended March 31, 2012.

 The Indonesian telecom market is competitive and susceptible to price-based competition.
 The wireless subscriber growth has moderated because of a high wireless penetration rate of more than 100%, including users who hold multiple SIM (subscriber identity module) cards.
 Nevertheless, the top three players dominate.
 PT Indosat Tbk.
-(BB+/Stable/--; axBBB+/--) has a market share of about 20% and PT XL Axiata Tbk. (not rated) has about 16% share.
+(BB/Watch Pos/--; axBBB-/Watch Pos) has a market share of about 20% and PT XL Axiata Tbk. (not rated) has about 18% share.
 We expect future growth to be driven by demand for data services.

-In line with our expectation, Telkomsel recently won an appeal in the Supreme Court to reverse the bankruptcy ruling based on a petition filed by PT Prima Jaya Informatika (not rated) in the Central Jakarta District Court.
-The victory erases any potential risk Telkomsel might have faced on an adverse ruling.
+Telkomsel’s operating performance is likely to remain weak over the next one to two years because the company is penetrating the lower margin markets and due to increased contribution of data revenue.
+Nevertheless Telkomsel’s margins should remain stronger than its regional peers’.
+The company’s EBITDA margin slipped to 57.1% in 2011, from 58.9% in 2010.
+An increase in operating expenses because of a rise in data access fee for Blackberry services and higher marketing expenses pushed down margins.
+Revenue increased 6.9% because of a 29% growth in non-voice revenue driven by data services.
+Telkomsel wasn’t significantly affected by the government’s new regulation on value-added services even though the new regulation resulted in a 5% decline in non-voice revenue in the last quarter of 2011 compared to the previous quarter.

+We view Telkomsel’s financial risk profile as “modest”.
+Telkomsel’s financial policy is conservative with a ratio of debt to capital of 14.4% as of Dec.
+31, 2011.
+In addition, the company has strong cash flow protection measures.
+Its ratio of funds from operations (FFO) to debt has been more than 150% for over five years.
+Telkomsel continues to register large and stable positive free operating cash flow (FOCF).
+We expect the company to distribute most of its FOCF as dividends.

 Standard & Poor’s Ratings Services’ base-case scenario for Telkomsel indicates a debt-to-EBITDA ratio of less than 0.3x and an FFO-to-debt ratio of more than 150% over the next three years.
 Our projections are based on the following assumptions:

--- EBITDA margins will be stable at about 57% over the next two years.
+-- Revenue growth would slow down to about 4.5% in 2012.
+The growth rate will further decline as subscriber growth is offset by the low average revenue per user (ARPU) of rural subscribers.

+-- EBITDA margins will continue to decline to about 55% in 2012 and 52% in 2014 because we expect the company to incur higher network expenses, especially with an increase in the data business.

--- We expect capital expenditure at about 18% of revenue in 2012 and to gradually decline to about 16% of revenue by 2014.
+-- We expect capital expenditure to be at about 20% of revenue in 2012 and to gradually decline to about 16% of revenue by 2014.

 -- We have assumed that the dividend payout ratio will gradually increase to 100% in 2014, from 85% in 2012.